lucadealfaro/oregan/README.md

 Assume you have three tasks, `GenerateF`, `GenerateG`, `Together`.
 Each of `GenerateF`, `GenerateG` generates some files, that `Together` then puts together.

+## TODO

+* Enable reading the parameters from a file via a --param file.yaml option.
+* Define exclusive resources (GPUs) for scheduling.